 Unlike their American cousins and friends, the French do not generally spend their labor day worrying about whether it is still acceptable to wear white or throw everything possible on the BBQ.
 No, this is one holiday the French take very very seriously.
 Even in a year like 2021 when the fête du travail falls during France’s current COVID lockdown, there are still some things that will be observed today.
+Now in 2023, with business running as usual on most days (outside of numerous strikes) this is still a day when many places of business will be closed.
 So you may not be able to tell the difference between the fête de travail’s usual closures and a pandemic lockdown, but it still is useful to know where it all comes from and what to expect next time.

 So What is La Fête du Travail anyway?